Georgia-Tech-GNC/flight-software/MainMCU/README.md

 ### USART

-1. Enable three USARTx/UARTx modules as asynchronous (one as communication with the H723 and one as communication with the XBee)
+1. Enable three USARTx/UARTx modules as asynchronous (one as communication with the H723, one as communication with the XBee, and one as debug output)
+2. Set baud rate on the XBee UART modeule to 38400
-2. Set baud rate on all three modules to 115200
+3. Set baud rate on the other modules to 115200
-3. Enable DMA for TX/RX on two modules (one as communication with H723 and one as communication with XBee)
+4. Enable DMA for TX/RX on two modules (one as communication with H723 and one as communication with XBee)
-4. Set DMA mode for RX to circular on the two modules
+5. Set DMA mode for RX to circular on the two modules
-5. Enable USARTx global interrupt on all three modules with preemption priority 5
+6. Enable USARTx global interrupt on all three modules with preemption priority 5

 ### SPI